 The dangers of this disparity are akin to medical scientists concocting cures for diseases without researching possible side effects.
 Our preoccupation with the avant-garde, the successes, and the pressures of breaking into the AI market leaves us bereft of reason.
 No concrete research within the ‘computer science community’ as of yet explores the relationship between AI and race and no government policy legislates to moderate it.
 Relevant research emerging in the digital humanities and gender studies is lesser known to those in computer science circles, a sad reality reflecting the absence of an interdisciplinary approach towards AI.

-As of last month, five of the world’s largest tech companies – Amazon, Facebook, IBM, Microsoft, and Google’s parent company, Alphabet – planned to come together to discuss the creation of an ethical standard and code of practice around AI.
-This is the most significant step we have seen towards actively ensuring a uniform ethical AI practice, and one that possibly should have been taken earlier.
+As of last month, five of the world’s largest tech companies – Amazon, Facebook, IBM, Microsoft, and Google’s parent company, Alphabet – had plans to come together to discuss the creation of an ethical standard and code of practice around AI.
+This is the most significant step we have seen towards actively ensuring a uniform ethical AI practice.
 The public, however, remains in the dark about the specifics.
 We can only hope the ethical spectrum of powerful tech companies incorporates the active protection of minority groups.

 As we innovate closer to a future of AI similar to the likes of the social organisation in iRobot, life imitates art in the concerns we should raise: “Can we trust AI?”
-Given that AI intertwines with the complex prejudices of humanity, and tunnel vision progress is prioritised over ethical guidelines and policy concerns, another question we should ask is, can we trust ourselves to make them?
+Given that AI intertwines with the complex prejudices of humanity, and tunnel vision progress is sometimes prioritised over ethical guidelines, perhaps instead we should ask, can we trust ourselves to make them?